We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$

 - Key ingredients: nano-hydroxyapatite, bamboo salt, baking soda

 - Noteworthy features: free of sweeteners, dyes, and flavor enhancers, has a unique flavor

 - What makes it sustainable: mostly plastic-free (cap is plastic)

 If brushing your teeth can be an eco-friendly ritual of purpose and intention, OJOOK is showing the way.

-The company’s toothpaste is formulated with just 12 ingredients, including nano-hydroxyapatite to remineralize enamel and prevent sensitivity and bamboo salt to promote healthy gums and fresh breath.
+The company’s toothpaste is formulated with 12 ingredients, including nano-hydroxyapatite to remineralize enamel and prevent sensitivity and bamboo salt to promote healthy gums and fresh breath.
 And a note to frequent travelers: the 3-ounce tube is TSA friendly.

 It’s made without the lengthy list of chemicals found in many commercial toothpastes, including sodium lauryl sulfate, texture-enhancing polyethylene glycols and their derivatives, carrageenan, or cellulose gum.
-There’s also no sweeteners, coloring, or flavor enhancers.
+There are also no sweeteners, coloring, or flavor enhancers.
 However, the toothpaste also lacks fluoride.

 All of that amounts to a very distinctive brushing experience with minimal foam, a mildly salted pine flavor, and a clean, refreshed sensation.

 OJOOK toothpaste is packaged in a recyclable aluminum tube.
 The brand also sells bamboo toothbrushes with compostable handles and biodegradable dental floss made from Italian silk treated with bamboo salt and ethical beeswax.
 From formulas to packaging, the brand is committed to sustainability.